kazu0620/SRGVersionUpdater/README.md

 Input URL of the JSON file uploaded by previous step in endPointUrl.

 ####Notice:
 There are Bandwidth Limits in Dropbox.
-If your app have huge number of downloads per day, it is better to change account plan, or use other hosting services.
+If your app have huge number of access per day, it is better to change account plan, or use other hosting services.

 [Dropbox Help Center : Why were my links banned?](https://www.dropbox.com/help/4204)